Packers Rumors: Green Bay Should Target Paul Richardson, According To ‘Lombardi Ave’

 Richardson is coming off the best season of his career.
 The Los Angeles native recorded 703 receiving yards with 44 receptions and six touchdowns last season.
 Siegel is convinced that Richardson could bring a new dimension to Green Bay’s “stagnant” and “predictable” offense, which hurt their title chances last season.

-However, the Packers might need to make contract tinkering if they want to make a run at Richardson, who is projected to command at least $27 million for four years.
+However, the Packers might need to do some contract tinkering if they want to make a run at Richardson, who is projected to command at least $27 million for four years.
 Green Bay will likely try to convince Cobb or Nelson to take a pay cut to make it easier for the Packers to acquire a player of Richardson’s caliber.

 It is also worth noting that the Seahawks will strongly consider keeping Richardson in Seattle.
 However, Bob Condotta of the Seattle Times reported that the Seahawks might eventually be forced to move on from their 2014 second-round pick.